jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts.md

 `<< rule rich >>`

-In Encircle command references and their target commands could in theory be either inactive or executable.
+In Circular command references and their target commands could in theory be either inactive or executable.

 ![](images/1.%20Commands%20Main%20Concepts.025.png)